ryangraham/credz/README.md

 enable_keychain = true
 ```

-You can also use the _-c_ flag to point credz at an alternate config file.
+Use the _-c_ flag to specify an alternate config file.
 ```
 credz -c other.cfg -p tao
 ```